Chinmayi Sripada: Singing

 She participated and won the singing show of Sun TV, Saptasawarangal, following which she was introduced by singer Srinivas to film composer A. R. Rahman.
 Chinmayi's playback singing career began with her performance of Rahman's "Oru Dheivam Thanta Poove" for the film Kannathil Muthamittal.
 After a couple of years of singing exclusively for Tamil, Telugu, Tulu and Malayalam films, she made her Bollywood debut in Mangal Pandey: The Rising with the song "Holi Re".
 About a year later, she garnered more recognition with her performances of "Tere Bina" and "Mayya" in the movie Guru.
 In 2007, the song "Beda Beda" marked her first venture into Kannada playback singing.
 She has since received critical acclaim for songs such as "Sahana Saaral", "Vaarayo Vaarayo", "Kilimanjaro", "Sara Sara", "Asku Laska", "Kaathale Kaathale" and Muththa Mazhai.
-She received her second break in Bollywood with the song "Titli" from Chennai Express and "Zehnaseeb" from Hasee Toh Phasee.
+She received her second break in Bollywood with three consecutive songs "Titli" from Chennai Express, "Zehnaseeb" from Hasee Toh Phasee, and "Main Rang Sharbaton Ka" from Phata Poster Nikla Hero.
 She then received critical acclaim for the song "Mast Magan" from 2 states, which she had sung along with Arijit Singh.
 She has also sung in Marathi language in movies such as "Sairat".
 Chinmayi as of 2020 had to her credit over 2,000 songs in 10 different languages.
+In 2025, Chinmayi had one of the biggest breakthroughs of her career, and also a re-entry to the Tamil industry with her performance of the song "Muththa Mazhai" from the Thug Life audio launch which went viral.
+Her live performance video uploaded on YouTube by Saregama Audio Label reached over 100M+ views, garnering widespread critical acclaim and an urge to include it in the official soundtrack by the audiences.
+Following this, "Muththa Mazhai (Reprise)" was officially released on music streaming platforms and included in the film's official soundtrack a day prior to its release.
+Additionally, as of the end of 2025, her song "Tere Bina" with A. R. Rahman continues to be in the top 10 streamed songs across India on Spotify.